sahilwep/DevOps/Docker/Docker.md

 ### Docker Build :

+* Suppose We want to build our own docker images, then can use Docker Hub.
 * Building `Docker_Images` with `Docker_File` by `docker build`.
-* Suppose we want to build our own docker images, then can use Docker Hub in this case.
 * First we need to go on [Docker Hub](https://hub.docker.com/) and `SignUp`.
 * Then in `Terminal`